 - Rest the massager on the area you want to treat.
 You don’t need to push or apply pressure as the massager will do the work for you.

-- Glide it slowly along the muscle.
+- Glide it slowly along the body perpendicular to the muscle.
 Adjust the speed settings according to what feels comfortable.

 How NOT to use a massage gun

 Massage guns have both pros and cons.
 The most important thing to remember when using your massage gun is to listen to your body.
 While we often like to think “no pain – no gain” this isn’t necessarily true when it comes to a device like this.
 The reality is that although a massage gun can have some fantastic benefits, it’s no match for a massage therapist when it comes to knowing the difference between muscle, bone, fascia, and nerves.
 It doesn’t know if you’re injured.
 So if you’re feeling pain when using the massager, hold back and move away from that area because you could end up doing more damage than good.
 If you’ve got a muscle strain, sprains or inflammation it’s best to speak to a doctor or physical therapist before proceeding.

 Avoid having your massager pound on bony areas (e.g. your elbow) with the harder attachments because you really will feel it.
 You should also avoid directly massaging the joints.
 Either protect the area with some padding (like a towel) or just use a soft attachment.
 A massage gun can be dangerous if used incorrectly.

 It may seem obvious, but don’t use it around the head and face, and front of the neck (throat area).

 Massage guns are safe and effective as long as they’re used as recommended.
 Read the manufacturer’s instructions, warnings, and contraindications before you use your massager.
 If you have any doubts about their suitability for a particular condition make sure to consult your doctor or physiotherapist.